Top 6 Gatlinburg Scenic Drives You Won’t Want to Miss

 5. Little River Road

-Little River Road curves from Gatlinburg through Townsend, ending in Cades Cove.
-The 18-mile drive down the road provides visitors with overlooks to stop and take pictures of the beautiful scenery, trailheads, picnic areas and views of various waterfalls.
-When making the drive, you’ll see wildflowers and find opportunities to stop and stretch your legs by going hiking, fishing or swimming.
+Little River Road runs from Gatlinburg through Townsend, ending in Cades Cove.
+The 18-mile drive provides visitors with overlooks to stop and take pictures of the beautiful scenery, trailheads, picnic areas, and views of various waterfalls.
+When making the drive, you’ll see wildflowers and find opportunities to stop and stretch your legs by going hiking, fishing, or swimming.

 6. Wears Valley Road

 Wears Valley Road stretches about 15 miles, from Pigeon Forge to Townsend.
-Because it’s a high mountain valley separated from city life, this scenic drive lets you take a breather and relax from the stress of everyday life and appreciate the nature around you.
-It’s nicknamed the “Jewel of the Smokies,” and for good reason.
-When driving down Wears Valley Road, catch glimpses of gorgeous foliage or make a pit stop and a craft shop along the way.
+Because it’s a high mountain valley separated from the city, this scenic drive lets you take a breather and relax from the stress of everyday life and appreciate the nature around you.
+It’s nicknamed the “Jewel of the Smokies.”
+When driving down Wears Valley Road, catch glimpses of gorgeous foliage or make a pit stop at a craft shop along the way.

-These are just six of the many Gatlinburg scenic drives.
+These are just a few of the many Gatlinburg scenic drives.
 You won’t want to waste any time before embarking on a memorable road trip to experience the Smoky Mountains from the comfort of your car.
-To find the best deals on your vacation, take a look at all of our favorite places to stay in Gatlinburg.
+Wondering what else there is to do while you’re in town?
+Look through these other things to do while you’re in Gatlinburg!